ADA Signs

 In general, almost every sign that would be considered an "architectural" sign must comply with one or more of the ADA Guidelines.
 If a sign identifies a permanent room or space of a facility (including exits), directs or informs about functional spaces of the facility, or identifies, directs to, or informs about accessible features of the facility, it must comply.
 Signs for advertising and marketing purposes, temporary signs, menus, company logos and names are examples of signs or sections of signs that do not have to comply.

+History

+Initially it was believed that ADA signs could change the modern environment to accommodate wheel chair users.
+As Guffey notes, "The modern wheelchair promised far more mobility than anything offered earlier generations of disabled people.
+But for it to be integrated into modern life, the modern environment had to be changed to accommodate it".

 Benefits

 Because of the rules requiring Braille on some signs, the signage section is most often considered as benefiting persons who are blind and visually impaired.
 Some of the sign guidelines are also designed to benefit persons with mobility or hearing impairments.
 Thorough wayfinding and room sign systems are also of benefit to deaf people, people who have problems speaking, and people with cognitive disabilities or psychiatric conditions that cause them to avoid speaking to strangers.

 In addition, it is generally considered that easy to read and well designed signage systems are of benefit to all stakeholders using a facility, regardless of disability status.